-Caleb Tankersley is the Literary Arts Instructor at Mississippi School of the Arts.
-In 2016 he received his PhD from the Center for Writers at the University of Southern Mississippi.
-He has experience teaching creative writing, literature, and composition courses at various colleges.
-Caleb has been on staff at a number of literary presses and at the magazines Cape Rock, Big Muddy, and Mississippi Review, where he spent two years as Associate Editor.
-He is currently a reader for Memorious.
-His stories, poems, essays, and book reviews have appeared in a wide variety of publications, print and online, high-brow and low.
-His chapbook Jesus Works the Night Shift was published in late 2014 by Urban Farmhouse Press.
+Caleb Tankersley is the Managing Editor for Split/Lip Press and teaches English courses in Seattle.
+Previously, he led the creative writing program at Mississippi School of the Arts.
+He holds a PhD from the Center for Writers at the University of Southern Mississippi.
+His teaching experience covers creative writing, literature, and composition courses.
+Caleb has been on staff at a number of presses and magazines, including two years as the Associate Editor for Mississippi Review.
+His stories, poems, essays, and book reviews have appeared in a wide variety of publications.
+In 2017 his story “Dean” was selected by Adam Johnson as winner of the Wabash Prize in Fiction.
+His chapbook Jesus Works the Night Shift was published by Urban Farmhouse Press.

-In his free time Caleb cooks exotic meals, watches trashy TV, writes daily, and reads as much as possible.
-He currently lives in Brookhaven, Mississippi with his partner, Richie Bernardo.
-You can find Caleb on twitter as @midwestpenance.
+In his free time Caleb watches documentaries, eats good food, runs, spends time with his partner Richie, writes when he can, and reads as much as possible.
+You can find Caleb on twitter as @Caleb_of_1988.